990aa/kivixa/md_files/KNOWLEDGE_GRAPH_TESTING.md

 - Any selected node is deselected
 - Details panel closes

+### Test 6.9: Drag Node to Reposition
+**Steps:**
+1. Press and hold on a node
+2. Drag to a new position
+3. Release

+**Expected Results:**
+- Node moves with finger/cursor
+- Node stays at new position after release
+- Position is automatically saved

+### Test 6.10: Drag vs Pan Distinction
+**Steps:**
+1. Drag starting on a node
+2. Drag starting on empty canvas

+**Expected Results:**
+- Starting on node: moves the node
+- Starting on canvas: pans the view
+- Clear distinction between the two

 ---

-## 7. Physics Simulation Tests
+## 7. Grid & Canvas Tests

-### Test 7.1: Initial Node Movement
+### Test 7.1: Toggle Grid On
 **Steps:**
-1. Load graph and observe immediately
+1. Click the grid icon in app bar

 **Expected Results:**
-- Nodes drift slightly as physics settles
+- Grid lines appear on canvas
-- Motion is smooth (~60fps)
+- Icon changes to show grid is on
+- Tooltip changes to "Hide grid"

-### Test 7.2: Repulsion Force
+### Test 7.2: Toggle Grid Off
 **Steps:**
-1. Create two nodes very close together
+1. With grid visible, click grid icon again

 **Expected Results:**
-- Nodes push apart automatically
-- Minimum spacing maintained
+- Grid lines disappear
+- Icon shows grid is off
+- Tooltip shows "Show grid"

-### Test 7.3: Attraction Force
+### Test 7.3: Grid Alignment
 **Steps:**
-1. Observe linked nodes
+1. Enable grid
+2. Pan the canvas

 **Expected Results:**
+- Grid moves with pan
-- Linked nodes stay relatively close
+- Lines stay aligned with viewport
-- Spring-like attraction
+- Origin crosshair visible

-### Test 7.4: Physics Settling
+### Test 7.4: Grid Persistence
 **Steps:**
-1. Wait 10-20 seconds
+1. Enable grid
+2. Close and reopen app
+3. Navigate to Knowledge Graph

 **Expected Results:**
-- Nodes eventually stop moving
-- Graph reaches stable state
+- Grid state is remembered
+- Grid appears if it was enabled

 ---